This would make Agenda a powerhouse for me.

 For me I’d like to have Agenda as my daily scratchpad of notes and working lists but I don’t really want to keep all of my tasks inside of it.

-One way to further integrate with Things3 is to make use of the new x-callback-url support in Agenda, see Import, Export, and Sharing
+One way to further integrate with Things3 is to make use of the new x-callback-url support in Agenda, see Import, Export, Sharing, and Automation

 +1 on that.
 I use Things 3 every day and I’d love to have integration between Agenda and Things 3.